 I have arrived at parties in the U.S. where all the guests are streaming through an open garage door.
 Try as I might to forget obsolete traditions of my youth, my unwilling feet always lead me to the front door of each and every home I visit.

-I find it very difficult to arrive non-chalantly through a back door with an enthusiastic announcement of my arrival.
+I find it very difficult to arrive nonchalantly through a back door with an enthusiastic announcement of my arrival.
 For me, the ding dong of a door bell wards off those bad luck spirits ruling over ancient Irish greeting rituals.

-My mother’s words return and you know you should never ignore your mother.
+My mother’s words return, and you know you should never ignore your mother.

-on your first visit to a home.
+on your first visit to a home.”

 If I go in through an open garage when I arrive in daylight, it can be a little awkward to ask to exit through the garage, if it’s all closed up at the end of a night’s festivities.